MikolajRusin/LLM-makemore-AK/README.md

-# 🧠 Trigram Neural Net Language Model
+# 🧠Trigram Neural Net Language Model

 An implementation of a simple neural network-based language model, focusing on the trigram concept, inspired by the educational projects of Andrej Karpathy.